 be changed out to a shorter piece, then the new hypotenuse length is

 moved down the 'v' of the sides rails to a new position and bolted in

-that also makes a 5.5' and 5' size.
+place there.
 The modular trilooms ship at regular UPS rates.

 Triloom or Rectangle loom tripod easel stands.